 - Test all children ages 36 to 72 months who have not been previously tested.

 - For refugees: test all children ages 6 months to 16 years old upon entry to the U.S. Perform a follow-up blood lead test on all refugee children ages 6 months to 6 years within three to six months, regardless of initial test result.

 - Other at-risk populations: International adoptees, immigrants, children of migrant workers, children in foster care, and children diagnosed with pica or special health needs that increase hand-to-mouth behavior.

-Capillary levels at or above 5 µg/dL (micrograms per deciliter), but greater than the detection limit should be monitored over the next 6 months.
+Capillary levels below 3.5 µg/dL (micrograms per deciliter), but greater than the detection limit should be monitored over the next 6 months.
 Capillary levels at or above 3.5 µg/dL need to be confirmed by venous sampling.
 The Health Department provides education and initiates case management for venous confirmed elevated blood lead levels.
 The higher the capillary test result, the more urgent the need for a confirmatory venous test.
 It is preferable to confirm as early as possible.

 |If Capillary Blood Lead Level is:||Confirm with Venous Test Within:|